Dorothy McGuire

 Dorothy Hackett McGuire (June 14, 1916 – September 13, 2001) was an American actress.
 She was nominated for the Academy Award for Best Actress for Gentleman's Agreement (1947) and won the National Board of Review Award for Best Actress for Friendly Persuasion (1956).
-She starred as the eponymous mother in the popular film Swiss Family Robinson (1960).
+She starred as the mother in the popular films Old Yeller (1957) and Swiss Family Robinson (1960).

 Life and career

 Early years

-Born in Omaha, Nebraska, McGuire was the only child of Isabelle Flaherty McGuire and Thomas Johnson McGuire.
+McGuire was born in Omaha, Nebraska, the only child of Isabelle Flaherty McGuire and Thomas Johnson McGuire.
 She made her stage debut at age 13 at the local community playhouse in Barrie's A Kiss for Cinderella.
 Her co-star was Henry Fonda, who was also born in Nebraska and was making a return visit to his home town after becoming a success on Broadway.

 After her father's death, McGuire attended a convent school in Indianapolis, Indiana.
 She later attended Pine Manor Junior College in Chestnut Hill, Massachusetts, serving as president of that school's drama club.
 She graduated from Pine Manor when she was 19.

-Theatre and Modeling
+Theatre and modeling

 McGuire was one of the most sought after models under Walter Thornton's management.
 She appeared in summer stock at Deertrees, Maine, in 1937 before going to New York.

-She acted on radio, playing Sue in the serial Big Sister (1937) and took part in an experimental television broadcast, The Mysterious Mummy Case (1938).
+McGuire acted on radio, playing Sue in the serial Big Sister (1937) and took part in an experimental television broadcast, The Mysterious Mummy Case (1938).
 She was hired by producer Jed Harris to understudy the ingenue in a Broadway play, Stop Over (1938), which ran only 23 performances.
 McGuire was an understudy to Martha Scott in Our Town in 1938, eventually taking over Scott's role.

-She toured in My Dear Children opposite John Barrymore, and in 1939, was in a revue with Benny Goodman, Swingin' the Dream.
+McGuire toured in My Dear Children opposite John Barrymore, and in 1939, was in a revue with Benny Goodman, Swingin' the Dream.
 She had a role in the short-lived Medicine Show (1940), and a part in the longer-running revival of Kind Lady (1940).

 McGuire gained attention on Broadway when cast in the title role of the domestic comedy Claudia.
 It ran for 722 performances from 1941 to 1943.
 Brooks Atkinson wrote: "She gives a splendid performance of a part that would be irritating if it were played by a dull actress.
 She is personally genuine; the charm she radiates across the play is not merely theatrical mannerism."